ruchany13/Ruchan-Notebook/docs/Docker/nginxlb.md

     depends_on:
       - app1
       - app2
+    networks:
+      - LoadBalancerNet
 ```
 The services include our docker containers.
 The first container is main server.
-- **nginxserver** is the name of the main server.
+- **nginxserver** is the name of the main server container.
 We run the website on this server.

 - **ports** include which ports we use.
 Nginx exposes 80 ports for requests.
 We'll use port 7003 to connect 80 ports in nginx.

 - **depends_on** meaning this service depends on these services for running.
 They don't run, this service doesn't run.
+- **LoadBalancerNet** is network for communicate containers each other with container name and internal ports.

 Next, we'll create our server app1 and app2.